Have you heard about Audible Plus?

 If I bought titles that are now included in Audible Plus, do I still own them?

 Yes!
 Those are yours to keep, so even if your cancel your membership, you’ll still have them.

 What happens if they remove books from the Audible Plus library?

 Then you won’t have access to them anymore.
 They’ll notify you in the app if they remove them from the catalog.

 If you cancel your membership, all the Audible Plus titles in your library will disappear.
 You only have access to them if you’re a current member.
 Any books you’ve bought with credits or on sale will stay – they’re not dependent on having a membership.

 Bottom LIne . .
 Is it worth it?

-To be honest, I’m not personally convinced that Audible Plus alone is worth it.
-As an add-on to your Premium Plus membership, there are some nice perks, especially for kids, but I wouldn’t pay for Audible Plus alone.
+At first, I was not personally convinced that Audible Plus alone was worth it.
+As an add-on to your Premium Plus membership, there are some nice perks, especially for kids, but I didn’t think I would pay for Audible Plus alone.

 Have you tried out Audible Plus yet?
 I’d love to hear what you think – good or bad!

 If you liked this post about how audible plus works, you might like these posts too: